 Lowell Wakefield was the founder of the Alaska king crab industry.
 He recognized two major ingredients necessary for the king crab fishery to survive—ensuring that a quality product be made available to the consumer, and that a viable fishery can be maintained only through sound management practices based on the best scientific data available.
 Lowell Wakefield and Wakefield Seafoods played important roles in the development and implementation of quality control legislation, in the preparation of fishing regulations for Alaska waters, and in drafting international agreements for the high seas.
 Toward the end of his life, Lowell Wakefield joined the faculty of the University of Alaska as an adjunct professor of fisheries, where he influenced the early directions of the university's Sea Grant Program.
 The symposium series is named in honor of Lowell Wakefield and his many contributions to Alaska's fisheries.

 In 2000, Frankie Wakefield, Lowell's wife, made a gift to the University of Alaska Foundation to establish an endowment to continue this series.
-Additional donations to this endowment are encouraged in order to extend the support to the symposia.
-Donations may be made along with symposium registration (see the registration form), or contact email@example.com.
+For more information or to contribute to the endowment, please contact email@example.com.